 Every parent wants to provide their kids with a safe, inviting space of their own.
 Hopefully, it will also be a space to stimulate imagination!
-However, if you look through the latest magazines on decorating for kids, those fantasy theme rooms seem out of reach for most parents' pocketbooks.
+If you look through the latest magazines on decorating for kids, those fantasy theme rooms seem out of reach for most parents' pocketbooks.
 However, using themes in your child's room can actually save you money be providing a sharp focus, and stimulating your own imagination.
 (We all miss kindergarten deep down!)

 Here are some great ways to use themes to create a creative space for your child, on a budget.